 Carbamazepine is used on its own or together with other medicines to treat epilepsy (fits or seizures).

-Use this medicine exactly as directed by your doctor or according to the instructions on the label.
-Do not use more or less than instructed by your doctor.
+Take Carbamazepine exactly as directed by your doctor or according to the instructions on the label.
+Do not take more or less than instructed by your doctor.

-Use it at the same time each day as directed by your doctor.
+Try to take it at the same time each day.

 DO NOT double a dose under any circumstances.

 If you often forget to take your medicine, let your doctor and pharmacist know.

 Alert your doctor if you have the following conditions: